opsschool/curriculum/networking_101.rst

 The RFC Documents
 =================

 Starting in 1969, the RFC document series describes standards for how computers communicate.
 The series gets its name from the RFC process, wherein industry experts publish documents for the community at large and solicit comments on them.
-If the Internet community finds errors in a document, a new, revised version is published, obsoleting the prior versions.
+If the Internet community finds errors in a document, a new, revised version is published.
+This new version obsoletes the prior versions.
 Some documents, such as the document specifying email messages, have had several revisions.

 The `RFC Editor <http://www.rfc-editor.org/>`_ manages the RFC archive, as well as associated standards.
 New documents go to the RFC Editor for publication